finance calculator

 Tips & cautions

-• Assumes steady contributions and returns; does not model market volatility or changing contributions.
+• Assumes steady monthly contributions and a constant average return; it does not model market volatility, contribution holidays, or one‑time lump‑sum gifts.

 Worked examples